tenox7/ttyplot/README.md

 ## compiling

-These commands will build `ttyplot` with optimizations enabled.
+These commands will build `ttyplot` with optimizations enabled and create a binary called `ttyplot` in the same folder.

 ### clang